 For those subsidiaries where the local currency is the functional currency, revenues and expenses are translated at the average exchange rate for the year.
 While the translation of revenues and expenses into U.S. dollars does not directly impact the consolidated statement of operations, the translation effectively increases or decreases the U.S. dollar equivalent of revenues generated and expenses incurred in those foreign currencies.
 As a result of the general weakening of the U.S. dollar versus several foreign currencies, the translation of foreign currency revenues and expenses into U.S. dollars significantly increased reported revenues and expenses during the year ended December 31, 2008 as compared to the year ended December 31, 2007.
-The dollar generally was stronger in the year ended December 31, 2009 compared to the prior year, with the translation of foreign currency revenues and expenses into U.S. dollars does not decrease and expenses were used to the prior year, with the translation of foreign currency revenues and expenses into U.S. dollars does not decrease and expenses versus the comparable prior year periods.
+The dollar generally was stronger in the year ended December 31, 2009 compared to the prior year, with the translation of foreign currency revenues and expenses into U.S. dollars decreasing reported revenues and expenses versus the comparable prior year periods.
 This was particularly evident in our transactions denominated in British pounds.